 Temple Bamboo (Semiarundinaria fastuosa)

 A personal favorite of mine, this regal looking bamboo grows very tall, straight and compact.
-Growing up to 20 or 30 feet high, and about 1.5″ in diameter, it’s about the largest hardy bamboo you can find, for those of you in freezing climates.
+Growing up to 20 or 30 feet high, and about 1.5″ in diameter, it’s not huge, but it is very attractive.
+Direct sunlight causes the culms to take on a striking shade of pink or magenta.

 Arrow Bamboo (Pseudosasa Japonica)